Singulink/PrefixClassName.MsTest/README.md

 We are a small team of engineers and designers dedicated to building beautiful, functional, and well-engineered software solutions.
 We offer very competitive rates as well as fixed-price contracts and welcome inquiries to discuss any custom development / project support needs you may have.

-This package is part of our **Singulink Libraries** collection.
 Visit https://github.com/Singulink to see our full list of publicly available libraries and other open-source projects.

 ## Installation

-The package is available on NuGet - simply install the `Singulink.Reflection.ObjectFactory` package.
+The package is available on NuGet - simply install the `PrefixClassName.MsTest` package.

 **Supported Runtimes**: Anywhere .NET Standard 2.0+ is supported, including:
 - .NET